Audio

 Samuel Coleridge-Taylor: 24 Negro Melodies

-Kim’s recording of the complete Twenty-Four Negro Melodies Op.59 of Samuel Coleridge-Taylor will be released in October 2022!
+Kim’s recording of the complete Twenty-Four Negro Melodies Op.59 of Samuel Coleridge-Taylor was released in October 2022.
 Click here for complete details about the album.

 “What Brahms has done for the Hungarian folk-music, Dvorak for the Bohemian, and Grieg for the Norwegian, I have tried to do for these Negro Melodies.”